-The overall objective of N-STEP (NIST – Science and Technology Entrepreneurship Program) is to provide opportunities for motivated researchers to build upon the experience gained while working at NIST as they explore entrepreneurial careers.
-The Program is focused on commercialization of research that has been done at NIST; by NIST researchers that are interested in forming companies to independently pursue further translational research and development of technologies.
+The overall objective of N-STEP (NIST – Science and Technology Entrepreneurship Program) provides opportunities for motivated researchers to build upon the experience gained while working at NIST as they explore entrepreneurial careers.
+N-STEP focuses on commercialization of NIST research by NIST researchers, who are interested in forming companies to independently pursue further translational research and development of technologies.

 N-STEP offers grants of up to $112,000 to support projects that continue or initiate translational research and development activities specifically related to NIST’s mission, so that the technologies can be commercialized as products or services to benefit the public.
 Funding will be provided for specific projects that can be successfully completed within 12 months.